Opinion: It’s an illusion that women’s rights are now protected in the UAE

 It is uncomfortably clear that the Dubai Expo’s Women’s Pavilion is just another PR stunt.
 It is time for the Foreign Office to listen and respond to the thousands of women with similar tales, and urgently put the necessary pressure on the UAE to reform.

-Baroness Helena Kennedy is a barrister, broadcaster and Labour Peer in the House of Lords
+Baroness Kennedy is a barrister, broadcaster and Labour peer in the House of Lords

 Join our new commenting forum